ExoAI/exoai.github.io/_pages/people.md

     - image_path: /assets/images/ingo_pic.jpg
       alt: "At AAS/DPS conference in Utah"
       title: "Ingo Waldmann"
-      excerpt: 'Ingo is the PI of ExoAI.
-He is a lecturer at the University College London and working on characterising extrasolar planets via studying their atmospheres.'
+      excerpt: 'Ingo is the PI of the ExoAI project.
+He is a lecturer at the University College London (UCL) and works on characterising extrasolar planets via studying their atmospheres.
+He is also heavily involved in the ESA-M4 Ariel space mission. '
       url: "http://ingowaldmann.com"
       btn_label: "Personal Website"
       btn_class: "btn--inverse"